Authorization and authenticating users with their CRM

 Implement server endpoints

-Within your adapter's index.js file, implement the following methods.
+Within your connector's index.js file, implement the following methods.

 Deauthorizing users